© Maarten Vanden Abeele

 A perfect symbiosis: Bausch & Acogny

-Text: Jacq.
+21 December 2022, article, text: Jacq.
 Algra (the original Dutch article was previously published in Dansmagazine 06-2022)

 Pina Bausch’s raw version of The Rite of Spring, in which men choose a woman who must literally dance herself to death to ensure a fertile spring season, turned quite a few heads in 1975.
 The Tanztheater classic is now brought to life once more by African dancers.
 “This piece offers room for a wide range of human characteristics and emotions, and we look for those in every performer.”